Rudder 8.2 release notes

 🛡️ Security benchmarks

-Rudder already provided powerful tools to audit and applt security policies, possibly derived from standards like CIS, STIG, etc.
+Rudder already provided powerful tools to audit and apply security policies, possibly derived from standards like CIS, STIG, etc.

-It also allows to provide a dedicated sub-score, independent of general configuration policies, allowing for a clear overview of the security level of the systems.
+It also provides a dedicated sub-score, independent of general configuration policies, allowing for a clear overview of the security level of the systems.

 🔼 Patch & vulnerability management